jfischoff/jfischoff.github.io/data/blog/enjoyable-database-testing.md

 Unfortunately if we run our tests again we will notice failures.

-The problem is our `rollback` function is wrapping everything in a `READ_COMMITTED` isolation level.
+The problem is our `abort` function is wrapping everything in a `READ_COMMITTED` isolation level.
 This is equivalent to each statement receiving it's own snapshot of the database but we need the entire transaction to have a single consistent snapshot of the database so we need to use either `REPEATABLE_READ` or `SERIALIZABLE` isolation.

 In our particular example the solution is to use the higher isolation and retry on serializable errors.
 However this is not always possible.